eneim/toro/README.md

 ## Introduction and motivation

-- I wanted to apply features like Facebook App or Twitter App into my app.
+- I wanted to apply ***Auto playback on scrolling*** features like Facebook App or Twitter App into my app.
 But there's not any good solution out there, and even those which are trying to solve the same problem, I did not find them useful, so I create this with the following targets:
   - Easy to use, support modern components from Android's support libraries.
 Target Android SDK from 16 up (I hate the rest, sorry).
   - Support RecyclerView by adding support layers on tops of its LayoutManager/Adapter/ViewHolder.
   - **Keep the code base transparent with original RecyclerView**.
 Provide useful methods set on top of them.
 See [ToroAdapter](https://github.com/eneim/Toro/blob/master/toro/src/main/java/im/ene/lab/toro/ToroAdapter.java), [ToroAdapter$ViewHolder](https://github.com/eneim/Toro/blob/master/toro/src/main/java/im/ene/lab/toro/ToroAdapter.java#L59).